Gordon Brown: Foreign policy

 Brown had been committed to the Iraq War, but said in a speech in June 2007 that he would "learn the lessons" from the mistakes made in Iraq.
 Brown said in a letter published on 17 March 2008 that the United Kingdom would hold an inquiry into the war.

 Brown went to great lengths to empathise with those who lost family members in the Iraq and Afghanistan conflicts.
 He has often said "War is tragic", echoing Blair's quote, "War is horrible".
 Nonetheless, in November 2007 Brown was accused by some senior military figures of not adhering to the Military Covenant, a convention within British politics ensuring adequate safeguards, rewards and compensation for military personnel who risk their lives in obedience to orders derived from the policy of the elected government.

 Brown did not attend the opening ceremony of the 2008 Summer Olympics on 8 August 2008 in Beijing; instead, he attended the closing ceremony on 24 August 2008.
 Brown had been under intense pressure from human rights campaigners to send a message to China, concerning the 2008 Tibetan unrest.
 His decision not to attend the opening ceremony was not an act of protest, but rather was made several weeks in advance and not intended as a stand on principle.

 In a speech in July 2007, Brown clarified his position regarding Britain's relationship with the United States: "We will not allow people to separate us from the United States of America in dealing with the common challenges that we face around the world.
 I think people have got to remember that the special relationship between a British prime minister and an American president is built on the things that we share, the same enduring values about the importance of liberty, opportunity, the dignity of the individual.
 I will continue to work, as Tony Blair did, very closely with the American administration."

-Brown and the Labour party had pledged to allow a referendum on the EU Treaty of Lisbon.
-On 13 December 2007, Foreign Secretary David Miliband attended for the Prime Minister at the official signing ceremony in Lisbon of the EU Reform Treaty.
+Brown and the Labour party had pledged to allow a referendum on the Constitutional Treaty.
+On 13 December 2007, Foreign Secretary David Miliband attended for the Prime Minister at the official signing ceremony for the Treaty of Lisbon.
 Brown's opponents on both sides of the House, and in the press, suggested that ratification by Parliament was not enough and that a referendum should also be held.
 Labour's 2005 manifesto had pledged to give the British public a referendum on the original EU Constitution.
 Brown argued that the Treaty significantly differed from the Constitution, and as such did not require a referendum.
+Most notably the Supremacy Clause was removed and replaced with a substantially weaker declaration.
 He also responded with plans for a lengthy debate on the topic, and stated that he believed the document to be too complex to be decided by referendum.